Philipp66904/OrganizationDataManagement/README.md

 The information is <ins>not encrypted</ins> and therefore anyone with access to the stored location can access or modify the data.
 Therefore, it is **highly encouraged** to store the database in an **encrypted** way and in a **safe location**.

-A good way to store your data is **in a Keepass database**.
+A good way to store your data is **in a KeePass database**.
-Keepass supports files as attachments and one can even open the file from within Keepass.
+KeePass supports files as attachments and one can even open the file from within KeePass.
 > [!TIP]
-> **Keepass** is an open source password manager: https://keepass.info/
+> **KeePass** is an open source **password manager**: https://keepass.info/

 ## Bugs and Support
 Please **open an issue** to get the problem fixed.